edwhu/khanacademy-project/README.md

 <h1>Code Editor and Tester</h1>
 <br>Powered by Node.js
 #Installation
-Download and run npm init.
+Download and run npm install.
 After installation of dependencies, run 'node index.js' on the CLI.
 By default, the server already has loaded whitelist, blacklist, and conditions running to demonstrate its capability.
 To change these, go into index.js and look in the 'Post' routing code.
 #Parse function